par15/metoffice_mini_project/README.md

 ## Code for reading and condensing mogreps data

+Need to download necessary mogreps data before running.

 ### write_local_data.py

 Master python source code for writing data for a single grid point to netcdf file.
 It reads air temperature, relative humidity, surface air pressure and wind speed from the mogreps data for a specified time of day each day for a month, calculates ensemble averages for a 'ensemble_size' realisations, then writes to file.

+OUTPUT FILES:

+* ensemble_means_yyyymm_latddd_londdd.nc - contains the ensemble means for a grid point for the four different variables
+* test_data_yyyymm_latddd_londdd.nc - contains the remaining test data for a grid point for the four different variables

 ### write_regional_data.py

 Master python source code for writing data averaged over a specified region to netcdf file.
 It reads air temperature, relative humidity, surface air pressure and wind speed from the mogreps data for a specified time of day each day for a month, calculates ensemble averages for a 'ensemble_size' realisations, then writes to file.

+OUTPUT FILES:

+* ensemble_regional_means_yyyymm_latddd_londdd.nc - contains the ensemble means for a grid point for the four different variables
+* regional_test_data_yyyymm_latddd_londdd.nc - contains the remaining test data for a grid point for the four different variables

 ### ensemble_data.py